Is home emergency cover worth it?

 If your home is unsafe to stay in while the problem is fixed, your insurance may also cover overnight accommodation for you and your family.
 This is typically at a cost agreed within the policy.

-Is Home Emergency Cover and standard home insurance the same thing?
+Is home emergency cover and standard home insurance the same thing?

-No, Home Emergency Cover and a standard home insurance policy are not the same.
+No, home emergency cover and a standard home insurance policy are not the same.

-in short, Home Emergency Cover is a type of insurance that covers the cost of calling out an engineer when you experience an emergency.
+In short, home emergency cover is a type of insurance that covers the cost of calling out an engineer when you experience an emergency.
 Whether it’s a boiler breakdown or a problem with your electrics, you’re covered if something goes wrong.

 A standard home insurance policy covers the cost of repairing the damage caused by the incident or replacing belongings.
 However, your home insurance policy wouldn’t generally cover the call-out of a qualified engineer in an emergency.
-Normally this would be something you would have to find and pay for in this situation, which can be costly.
+Normally, this would be something you would have to find and pay for in this situation, which can be costly.

-It is possible that you can have a level of emergency cover as a part of or as an add-on to your home insurance, so it’s always worth checking if you have this already.
+It's possible that you can have a level of emergency cover as a part of or as an add-on to your home insurance, so it’s always worth checking if you have this already.
 However, this wouldn’t usually have the same standard of cover that you would get from a standalone policy.

 You’re also removing the stress that a situation where you would need to make a claim may bring.
 You can be safe in the knowledge that a fully qualified professional will be on the case as soon as possible.